keptn/keptn.github.io/content/docs/0.14.x/bridge/manage_sequences/index.md

 caption="Sequences">}}

 Special considerations:
-* If you set a timeframe but no start date, the evaluation will be performed to the past for the given timeframe.
-This is the only case where evaluations will be performed to the past.
+* If you set a timeframe but no start date, the evaluation is performed on the previous timeframe span.
+This is the only case where evaluations are performed on data from the past.
-* As soon as a start date is given, the evaluation is always performed from this point to an end date.
-The end date is either given or will be calculated from the timeframe.
+* When a start date is specified, the evaluation is performed from this point to an end date.
+The end date can be specified or is calculated from the timeframe value.
 * Please note: If the timeframe is calculated to an end date too far into the future, evaluation sequences might fail depending on the configured SLI provider.

 {{< popup_image